ministryofjustice/itpolicycontent/content/security/identifying-open-internet-tools.md

 - what are the hardware, software, and other operational requirements?
 - how is information within the tool kept secure?
 - how compatible is the tool with other, existing approved tools within the MOJ?
+- how do users or customer organisations supply feedback to the OIT supplier?
+- how are individual user accounts managed?
+- is it possible to have team accounts?

 At the end of this stage, you should have a clear idea of: